ExpresspaySa/expresspay-ios-sdk-framework/README.md

 ## Quick Payment Implementation
 [**Card Payment**](https://github.com/ExpresspaySa/expresspay-ios-sdk-framework/wiki/Express-Quick-Card-Payment)
-Start the card payment flow with one click, easy and short line of codes.
+Start the card payment with one click, easy and short line of codes.
 It will help the developer to easily implement the payment using card in thier application. click the [link](https://github.com/ExpresspaySa/expresspay-ios-sdk-framework/wiki/Express-Quick-Card-Payment) for easy steps to start payments.

 [**ApplePay Payment**](https://github.com/ExpresspaySa/expresspay-ios-sdk-framework/wiki/Express-Quick-Card-Payment)
-Start the ApplePay payment flow with one click, easy and short line of codes.
+Start the ApplePay payment with one click, easy and short line of codes.
 It will help the developer to easily implement the payment using ApplePay in thier application. click the [link](https://github.com/ExpresspaySa/expresspay-ios-sdk-framework/wiki/Express-ApplePay-Payment) for easy steps to start payments with ApplePay.

 ## Sample